Loading…

 Benefits of Cresemba 100 mg Capsule

-In this medicine isavuconazole is an active ingredient.
+In this, Cresemba 100 mg Capsule containing isavuconazole is an active ingredient.
 It is a broad-spectrum antifungal medicine that is effective against a wide range of microorganisms.
 Cresemba 100 mg Capsule inhibits the synthesis of fungal cell membranes that are essential for their survival.
 Thereby, Cresemba 100 mg kills or stops the growth of the fungus.

 Side Effects of Cresemba 100 mg Capsule

-Like all medication, Cresemba 100 mg Capsule may cause some side effects.
-If you experience any of these side effects contact your doctor as soon as possible.
-Your doctor may be able to suggest ways to manage or reduce the severity of these side effects.
+Like any medication, Cresemba Capsule can have some side effects.
+You should tell your doctor or health care professional as soon as possible if you experience any of these side effects.
+Your doctor may be able to suggest ways to manage or reduce these side effects.

 Most Common Side Effects of Cresemba 100 mg Capsule